• Skip to main content

 A wooden board with dehydrated salted veggie chips, looking at whether veggie chips are good for you

-There’s also some fantastic marketing going on.
+There’s also some fantastic marketing going on with veggie chips.
 The combination of images, packaging, and health claims can make veggie chips sound simply amazing.
 So, are they?
 Are veggie chips good for you?

 To answer that question, we need to talk about how veggie chips compare to potato chips, along with the different types of veggie chips out there.
 The differences are important, as some veggie chips are highly processed and don’t rely on vegetables much at all, while others are essentially dehydrated or baked vegetable slices.